zardam/circuitpython/docs/programming_guide/01_digital_io.rst

   >>> switch.pull = digitalio.Pull.UP

-Just like with setting direction you can use either the pull parameter to the switch_to_input function or the pull property to set an input's pull-up or pull down resistor.
+Just like with setting direction you can use either the pull parameter to the switch_to_input function or the pull property to set an input's pull-up or pull-down resistor.

 Now the digital input is configured with a pull-up resistor!
 Try reading the value of the input with the  use the :py:attr:`digitalio.DigitalInOut.value`